pchalamet/fbus/README.md

 | `Send` | Send only the message to given client. |

 Note: the current conversation is used when using this interface.

+# how to build it ?
+A makefile is available:
+* make [build]: build FBus
+* make test: build and test FBus

+If you prefer to build using your IDE, solution file is named `fbus.sln`.